Fight or Flight in Relationship ConflictBy Dr. Margaret Paul

 December 31, 2006

 Conflict does not get resolved when the stress response takes over.
-Learn how to manage conflict in loving ways and to heal the fear that activates your fight or flight response.
+Learn how to heal the fear that activates your fight or flight response.

 The fight or flight response is a natural response to danger.
 Our bodies are created to fight or flee when danger is upon us, such as being attacked by a mountain lion.
 When faced with this kind of danger, the stress hormones pour into our body, causing some blood to leave our brains and organs and go into our arms and legs.
 This is vital to us if we are actually being attacked by a mountain lion or a mugger.
 The problem is that this same response occurs when we become afraid in other situations, such as conflict with a partner.

 When in conflict with a partner, we need to have the full capacity of our minds to deal rationally and lovingly with the situation.
 Yet the moment we become afraid, some of the blood leaves our brain, we cannot think as well, and we automatically go into fight, flight or freeze.
 That is when partners tend to fight or withdraw, neither of which leads to conflict resolution.

 Obviously, fighting, fleeing or freezing are not the best ways of dealing with conflict.
 Yet when fears are triggered - fears of losing the other through rejection or abandonment, or of losing yourself and being controlled by your partner - the stress fight or flight response is automatically activated and you find yourself fighting or shutting down.
 No matter how much you tell yourself that next time you will respond differently, the moment fear is activated you automatically attack, defend, yell, blame or shut down through compliance or withdrawal.

 What can you do about this?